 Once you’ve ticked off Whistler Blackcomb, you can head back to the city of Vancouver and get a dose of urban experiences.
 Enjoy Canyon Lights at Capilano Suspension Bridge, dining at world-class restaurants, brewery tours, and more.
 If more than few days off the slopes is tough, there are three ski resorts—Cypress, Grouse, and Seymour—to get in some turns while you’re in the city.

 The final leg of this holiday?
 Why not hop on an overnight train to Sun Peaks Resort.
 VIA Rail transports skiers from Vancouver to Kamloops, and from there a 30-minute shuttle will take you directly to Sun Peaks Resort.
-Not into rail?
-There is an inter-resort shuttle that can take you directly from Whistler Blackcomb to Sun Peaks.
 Prefer to fly?
 There are direct flights from Vancouver to Kamloops and an airport shuttle direct to the resort’s pedestrian-only ski village.
 Three mountains and a variety of winter activities make Sun Peaks Resort a great ski holiday option.

 Keen to explore beyond Whistler Blackcomb?
 Try some of British Columbia’s other destination ski resorts.
-Canada’s newest ski resort—Revelstoke Mountain Resort—may be the new kid on the block, but it’s already getting international attention and it’s only a one-hour flight from Vancouver International Airport.
+Canada’s newest ski resort—Revelstoke Mountain Resort—may be the new kid on the block, but it gets international attention.
 Set in the charming mountain town of Revelstoke, this place has some real Canadian culture.
 Spend a few days here working on your turns, and build up the courage to give one of the most challenging trails on this mountain—Kill The Banker—a run for its money.

 This one is for the adventure seekers.
 A winter road trip along BC’s Powder Highway is an iconic Canadian experience.
 You can fly directly to Calgary from most major cities and then hire a car for your own Powder Highway adventure.
 First leg?
 Travel west towards BC’s Canadian Rockies and head for Kicking Horse Mountain Resort.
 Perched high above BC’s quiet mountain town of Golden, this resort is squished among six of Canada’s most mountainous National Parks.
 Most of the trails are designated black or double-black runs, which means it’s a good place to push your boundaries and test your skills.